Cog-Creators/Red-DiscordBot/README.md

 | !payday     | Receive credits                      |

 ### FAQ
+>I've done everything the README asked me to and it still doesn't work!
+Were you drunk when you coded this?

+You're probably missing something.
+Feel free to join [my server](https://discord.gg/0k4npTwMvTpv9wrh) and head to #support to get some help!
+Oh, and my drinking habits are none of your business.

 >Does this bot work on multiple servers?

 Sure it does.
 Should you do it?
 Maybe.
 The permissions system is not that great at the moment but if you trust the people running the server it's ok.
 It's not advisable to send the bot in random servers at the moment.